flybywiresim/docs/docs/beginner-guide/landing.md

     ![ND ROSE ILS Mode](../assets/beginner-guide/landing/ND_ROSE_ILS_Mode.png "ND ROSE ILS Mode"){width=360}

 - Activate the `APPR` phase in the `MCDU-PERF` page.
-This is usually automatically done by the aircraft at a certain point during approach but we make sure at the latest at this point that it is activated.
+This is usually automatically done by the aircraft at a certain point during the approach, but we make sure that at this point at the latest it is activated.
 In `APPR` phase the `Autopilot` together with "Managed Speed Mode" reliefs the pilot of a lot of stress by managing the speed according to flaps setting automatically.

     ![Activate APPR in ECAM PERF](../assets/beginner-guide/landing/ECAM_PERF_activate_APPR.png "Activate APPR in ECAM PERF"){width=360}